mlcs/mlcs.github.io/_posts/2020-10-06-iuclid-workshop-potsdam.md

 ([link](https://cp.copernicus.org/articles/16/1469/2020/){:target="_blank"})
 which successfully decomposes the power spectrum of a paleoclimatic proxy into components that account for the different factors that go into estimating the proxy record from the measurements.
-The study _does assume_, however, that there is no age modeling involved but the results do look promising!
+The study does assume, however, that there is no age modeling involved but the results do look promising!
 The next extension of their approach, which would ideally include age modeling as well, is something to look forward to.